djorges/djorges/README.md

 ➡️ Link: https://github.com/djorges/ShoppingApp

 <h3>Website | Web Application</h3>
+This personal website serves as a professional online presence, showcasing key sections such as a landing page ✨, an "About Me" section 👤, education details 📚, and a contact form 📨.
+The landing page introduces visitors to the site, while the "about me" section provides a brief overview of personal and professional background.
+The education section outlines academic achievements, and the contact form allows users to get in touch easily and securely. <br>
-Personal Website 🚀.
-Project developed with Spring Boot v3.0.5 using the MVC design pattern.
-For the back-end were used Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL.
-In the front-end Thymeleaf, Google Maps Javascript Api, JQuery and Bootstrap were used. <br>
+🛠️ Project developed with Spring Boot v3.0.5 using the MVC design pattern.
+For the back-end were used Google Recaptcha, Spring Validation, RestTemplate, Hibernate and MySQL. <br>
+🎨 In the front-end Thymeleaf, Google Maps Javascript Api, JQuery and Bootstrap were used. <br>
 ➡️ Link: https://github.com/djorges/Website

 <h3>SchoolWeb | Web Application</h3>